 Nabb Research Center

-The product of this assignment will be the result of your own realistic creativity.
-The purpose of your work is to examine two captivity stories.
-The only requirement is that they should be at least 20 years apart and the states where captured must be different.
-For example, compare someone captured in 1682 in Massachusetts and another narrative from 1756 in Pennsylvania.
+††††††††††† The product of this assignment will be the result of your own realistic creativity as you examine two captivity stories.† The only requirement is that they should be at least 20 years apart and the states where captured must be different.† For example, compare someone captured in 1682 in Massachusetts to someone captured in 1756 in Pennsylvania.
+These stories are found in 111 volumes found in the stacks of the reading room in the Nabb Center.
 Please proceed as follows: